paotec22/alx-low_level_programming/README.md

-First c task, which involves a script that runs a C file through the preprocessor and save the result into another file
+C script that runs a C file through the preprocessor and save the result into another file